 Second graders begin the year reviewing counting big numbers and number sequence.
 They learn to recognize and identify coins and their values.
 Learners will review place value, focusing on how written numerals are representations of a base-ten number system.
 Learners develop fluency with addition facts and associated subtraction facts over the course of the year.
 To build a foundation for multiplication, students build and model multiplicative situations that involve the accumulation of equal groups.
 Learners observe and describe attributes of two-dimensional and three-dimensional shapes.
 Work with fractions is directly related to geometry.
 Learners study measurement in a variety of contexts.
 Second grade learners use Venn diagrams, bar graphs, line plots and other visual representations to investigate data.
 Our curriculum urges learners to think mathematically by creating an environment where “students are doing, thinking, and talking about significant mathematics.”

-Learners engage in deep studies around the social studies arc “Florida, Settling the Land.”
-As learners study different ecosystems in Florida, they develop many social skills, including problem solving and collaboration.
+Learners engage in deep studies around the social studies arc “Florida, the Geography and its Wildlife.”
+As learners study different ecosystems in Florida, they develop many social skills, including discussion, problem solving and collaboration.
 Learners are guided by the essential questions: “How do different habitats affect ways of life?
-What is the relationship between Florida geography and Native American settlers?”
+What is the relationship between Florida’s geography and its wildlife?”
 Learners think deeply about Florida’s diverse habitats.
 Through this process, learners connect to and empathize with how Florida’s habitats affect people and animals.
-Learners use knowledge and perspective as they uncover a need the state ecosystems have, and then take constructive and collaborative steps to work toward solutions.
-Second graders feel empowered that their voice makes a difference.
-Learners will visit some of Florida’s unique environments to enhance their experiences and understandings.
+Learners use knowledge and perspective as they uncover a need the state ecosystems have, and then take constructive and collaborative action to work towards solutions.
+Second graders feel empowered that their research and voice makes a difference.
+Learners will visit some of Florida’s unique environments to enhance their experience and understanding.

-As learners create theories of understanding during deep studies around the arc “Florida- Settling the Land,” they study the structure and properties of matter; explore interdependent relationships of plants and animals (including humans) in ecosystems; discover processes that shape the Earth, including the role of water; and learn about engineering and design.
+As learners create theories of understanding during deep studies around the arc “Florida – the Geography and its Wildlife ,” they study the structure and properties of matter; explore interdependent relationships of plants and animals (including humans) in ecosystems; discover processes that shape the Earth, including the role of water; and learn about engineering and design.
 During the studies and playful inquiry opportunities, learners are given the time and space to ask questions, plan and carry out investigations, and analyze and interpret data based on their observations and questions.